jluby127/jluby127.github.io/talks.md

 In-Person, January 11, 2023 (AAS 241 week)

 The Lives and Deaths of Barnard b (second time presenting this talk, but now with added info!)
+(PS My picture and Ryan's picture were accidentally switched.)

 <br>